LauritsSkov/Find_introgressed_segments/README.md

 python Keeptrack_of_introgressed.py -demography=Demography1.yaml
 ```

+First look at the Demography1.yaml.
+There are multiple introgression events from Neanderthals and Denisovans.
+This script will keep track of them.

-Will produce the following output of introgressed segments:
+Run the script to produce the following output of introgressed segments:

 ```note
 haplotype  start      end        admix_event                    admixtime